MELScience/blog.melscience.com/en/2015-03-16-why-people-whatch-horror-movies.md

 <img src="/images/fear6.png" width="600" height="405" alt="fear">

 In the cinema you can actually feel only the first two of these possibilities: you can be frozen and you can flee from the scary things, just closing your eyes and ears.
-Do not fight in cinemas
+Do not fight in cinemas!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e5jA2b9eEpE" frameborder="0" allowfullscreen></iframe>